 I do it the quiet way and it’s hard.

-I have been working steadily behind-the-scenes, I’ve written a 43 page Business Plan, I have hired a graphic design firm to help me.
+Working steadily behind-the-scenes, I’ve written a 43 page Business Plan, I have hired a graphic design firm to help me.
 I’ve worked on my designs, on my Etsy shop and my Shopify shop.
 I’ve invested money, which is something that wanna-be entrepreneurs don’t want to do, especially if they want to build a business online.
 I’ve printed prototypes of everything and through that, I’ve pushed myself to try different things in watercolor.

 All this trying to silence the comparison-monster that shouts every time I look at Instagram.
 How can some people publish a book, film thirty or more online classes, launch a home decor line and maintain a shop, on top of having kids?
 I’m still trying to perfect my Photoshop retouching skills for my watercolors.